 The Law Council of Australia is the national body representing 16 state and territory legal professional bodies as well as Law Firms Australia.
-The Executive is comprised of five representatives of the Law Council's Constituent Bodies.
+The Executive is comprised of six representatives of the Law Council's Constituent Bodies.
 The Executive is elected at the Law Council's annual general meeting each year.

 2018 Law Council Executive